New Ground State in ${}^{149}$La Removes Two-Neutron-Separation-Energy Anomaly in Lanthanum Isotopes

 { \tabcolsep = 0.5pt

 }

 The observed peak position of ${}^{149}{\rm La}$ is significantly different from the predicted position based on the JYFL result, as shown in Figs.~\ref{rslt149La} (a) and (b).
-Furthermore, no sign of the second peak was observed at the predicted position in any case.
+No visible sign of a second peak, which would correspond to the ions with the ${}^{149}{\rm La}$ mass measured by the JYFL group, was observed at the predicted position in any case.
 The analysis results of each measurement are presented in Fig.~\ref{ME}, and their weighted average values are given in Table~\ref{WghtAveME}.
-The updated mass value for ${}^{149}{\rm Ce}$ reported in CPT was used as the mass reference.
-The extracted mass excess (ME) value of ${}^{149}$La is ${\rm ME} = -60209.7(50)~{\rm keV}$, which is 221(6)~keV more bound than the JYFL result.
-For other nuclides, the present results are consistent with the literature value within $1 \sigma$.
+The updated mass value for ${}^{149}{\rm Ce}$ reported in CPT \citep{Liuthesis} was used as the mass reference.
+Taking all our measurements into account, the extracted mass excess (ME) value of ${}^{149}$La is ${\rm ME} = -60209.7(50)~{\rm keV}$, which is 221(6)~keV more bound than the JYFL result and in excellent agreement with the CPT result.
+For other nuclides present in our measurement, our results are consistent with the literature value within $1 \sigma$.

-Given this result, the TOF-event-correlated $\beta$-decay events were analyzed for ${}^{149}{\rm La}{}^{2+}$ ions fed by the ${}^{248}{\rm Cm}$ source; the $\beta$-decay spectrum in Fig.~\ref{rslt149La}(c) shows that the observed peaks correspond to radioactive ions with a half-life of 0.90(13)~s, not molecules of stable isotopes.
-This value is slightly shorter than the literature value for ${}^{149}{\rm La}$ of 1.091(34)~s \citep{ENSDF}; a part of the previous lifetime measurement results \citep{Engler1979, Warner1986, Reeder1986, Rudstam1993, Wu2017} is located within the margin of error.
-A $\beta$-decay spectrum is illustrated in Fig.~\ref{rslt149La}(c) with a fitting result that comprises a decay curve, which includes the contribution from the daughter nuclide, and a constant background.
+For another cross-check, the TOF-event-correlated $\beta$-decay events were analyzed for ${}^{149}{\rm La}{}^{2+}$ ions fed by the ${}^{248}{\rm Cm}$ source; the $\beta$-decay spectrum in Fig.~\ref{rslt149La}(c) shows that the observed peaks correspond to radioactive ions with a half-life of 0.90(13)~s, not molecules of stable isotopes.
+This value is in agreement with the literature value of 1.091(34) s \citep{ENSDF}, differing by less than $1.5\sigma$.
+The fit of the $\beta$-decay spectrum comprises a decay curve, which includes the contribution from the daughter nuclide, and a constant background.
 The half-life of daughter nuclide ${}^{149}{\rm Ce}$ was the fixed parameter in the fit process, and its value was taken from \citep{ENSDF}.
 The relative detection efficiency of ${}^{149}{\rm Ce}$ was estimated through simulation using Geant4 \cite{Agostinelli2003}.
-As a result, it ranges from 0.53 to 0.62, and the uncertainty includes the influence of this ambiguity.
+As a result, it ranges from 0.53 to 0.62, and the uncertainty of the extracted half-life includes the influence of this ambiguity.
 The total count rate of the $A=149$ isobar series at the $\beta$-TOF detector was around 0.06~cps during the measurement.